 Wexler, Laura.
 Tender Violence: Domestic Visions in an Age of U.S. Imperialism.
 Chapel Hill: University of North Carolina Press, 2000.

 Willis, Deborah and Barbara Krauthamer.
 Envisioning Emancipation: Black Americans and the End of Slavery.
-Philadelphia: Temple UP, 2013.
+Philadelphia: Temple University Press, 2013.

 Wilson, Ann Marie.
 “In the Name of God, Civilization, and Humanity: The United States and the Armenian Massacres of the 1890s.”
-Le Mouvement Social 227 (avril-juin 2009): 27–44.
+Le Mouvement Social 227 (avril–juin 2009): 27–44.

 Wilson, Michael.
 “Visual Culture: A Useful Category of Historical Analysis.”
-In The 19th Century Visual Culture Reader, edited by Vanessa Schwartz and Jeannene Przyblyski, 26–33.
+In Vanessa Schwartz and Jeannene Przyblyski, eds., The 19th Century Visual Culture Reader, 26–33.
 New York: Routledge, 2004.

 Wilson, Richard Ashby and Richard D. Brown, eds.
 Humanitarianism and Suffering: The Mobilization of Empathy.
 New York: Cambridge University Press, 2009.